poulson/PSP/_sources/tests.txt

 3. Two decreasing layers
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Two layers stacked on top of each other, where the bottom layer has a velocity which is eight times higher than in the top layer.
+Two layers stacked on top of each other, where the bottom layer has a velocity which is four times higher than in the top layer.

 .. image:: velocity-twoDecLayers.png